Peterfrontenddev1/Access-Array-Data-with-Indexes/README.md

 Create a variable called myData and set it to equal the first value of myArray using bracket notation.
 The variable myData should equal the first value of myArray.
+The data in variable myArray should be accessed using bracket notation.